dacruva/US-state-game/README.md

 # U. S. States game

-Basic game developed in python. using pandas, turtle and manage files
+Basic game developed in python.
+Using pandas, turtle and manage files